Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 It is recommended to consume a variety of foods to provide the necessary nutrients to the body. .

-There are some foods that are better than others for improving circulation.
+There are some foods that are better than others for improving blood circulation.

 • Berries; They are known to promote the formation of new blood cells and purify the blood.
-They are rich in nutrients, so add them to your breakfast cereals or mix them with yogurt.
+They're rich in nutrients, so add them to your whole grain breakfast cereal or mix them into yogurt.

 • Red pepper; A good way to increase blood flow and metabolic rate.
-It also helps strengthen the arteries and blood vessels, and can prevent numbness in the fingers and poor circulation in the legs.
+It also helps strengthen arteries and blood vessels, and can prevent numbness in the fingers and poor circulation in the feet.

 • Fish such as salmon and herring contain omega-3s and nutrients that stimulate improved blood circulation.
 Eat fish 2-3 times a week.

 • Garlic: It purifies the blood.
-Increases blood circulation in the legs/arms and helps unblock clogged arteries.
-Consume 1 clove of raw garlic daily.
+Increases blood circulation in the legs/arms, and helps unblock clogged arteries.
+Eat 1 clove of raw garlic daily.

 • Pumpkin seeds; are a source of vitamin E, B3, niacin, which have been proven to help in blood circulation and prevent blood clots.

-The treatment of any disease, in a natural way, is the safest and most healthy!
+Treating any disease in a natural way is the safest and healthiest!

 • recommended:

-Poor circulation is a common problem.
-As a rule, the situation worsens with age, and 80% of people over 60 years of age inevitably encounter blood circulation disorders.
+Poor circulation- a common problem.
+The situation tends to get worse with age, and 80% of people over 60 inevitably experience blood circulation problems.

-Veins, arteries and capillaries The human body is a very complex network of "roads and paths".
-About 5 liters of blood continuously circulate through the blood vessels (the amount of blood is somewhere around 7% of a person's weight).
+Veins, arteries and capillaries The human body is a very complex network of “roads and paths.”
+About 5 liters of blood continuously circulates through the blood vessels (the amount of blood is about 7% of a person’s weight).

-Together with the blood, various nutrients, oxygen, hormones and everything “move” through the body, which guarantees the proper functioning of our internal organs and ensures, among other things, the connection between them.
+Together with the blood, various nutrients, oxygen, hormones and everything that guarantees the proper functioning of our internal organs and ensures, among other things, the connection between them, “move” throughout the body.
 And for that to improve blood circulation, you just need to change some of your habits.

 Poor circulation This is not just a problem for older people.
 It can be encountered at any age.
 And the worst thing is that it can lead to very serious consequences, namely: varicose veins, stroke or heart attack.